 *Mixed race is a complex social category, in this context I’m writing about Black African descent and white parentage.
 I’m also silently thinking about how this applies, or does not, to Black African descent and Asian parentage.

 It’s important to complicate the dominant picture of a Black community that spurns mixed race/light skinned Blacks, and to think about the politics of belonging.

 In her interviews with mixed race adults, Karis Campion explains that rejection was felt more deeply when it was caused by an interaction with a Black person, rather than a white one.
 This could be one of the reasons stories of Black rejection are more prevalent.
 But it also produces an interesting contrast, in that the construction of whiteness as pure means mixed race Britons can never be white.

 This raises questions for me about how mixed race associations with Blackness develop.
 Whether as determined as non-white and therefore Black; through ethnic identities built on shared ancestry and cultural practices, e.g. food, language, religion etc.; or through the global appeal of “Black cool” as a model for popularity and acceptance.

-Bilal might have been called ‘light skin boi’ in the Jamaican food shop, but (I assume) he felt connected enough to that community to occupy that space and ‘watch no face’.
-At least I hope he did.
-Because white boys will walk in there and order Escovitch fish, stew peas or bulla bread without flinching.
+Bilal might have been called ‘light skin boi’ in the Jamaican food shop, but (I assume) he felt connected enough to that community to occupy that space.
+At least I hope he did, because I’ve seen white boys will walk in there and order Escovitch fish, stew peas or bulla bread without flinching.

 None of what I have said thus far is about denying mixed race or light skinned testimony.
 But rather to suggest that colour/skin tone is one of many categories over which we are all made to confront the impossibility of authentic Blackness.